Ujjal-web/green-nest/README.md

 ## 📸 Screenshots

-*(Screenshots of Home page, Login page, and Details page will be added here here)*
+*(Screenshots of Home page, Login page, and Details page will be added here)*

 ## 🚀 Installation & Running Locally